Note: Prior to January 2022, the name of this program was Land Surveying Technician.

 Graduate Employment Outlook

 Employment of surveying and mapping technicians is projected to grow 14 percent through 2022, about as fast as the average for all occupations.
 Recent advancements in mapping technology are creating new uses for maps and a need for more of the data used to build maps.
 As a result, surveying and mapping technicians are expected to have more work.
-Employment opportunities will be best for technicians possessing a bachelor’s degree, and Cincinnati State’s Land Surveying Technology program is the first step toward accomplishing this goal.
+Employment opportunities will be best for technicians possessing a bachelor’s degree, and Cincinnati State’s Surveying and Mapping program is the first step toward accomplishing this goal.

 $24,000 to $39,500 annual salary

 Graduate Starting Salary Projections

 |CET 115||Architectural Drafting and Computer Aided Design ( B)||2||4||4|